nielsbaloe/vertxui/README.md

 * use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML like React)
 * use the same DTO/entity classes and constants server-side and client-side.
 * access to both the Java (threads etc) ánd the Javascript ecosystems
-* easy junit testing of client-side code, and other convenient Java tooling
+* extremely easy junit testing of client-side GUI (even without a DOM, but also with a DOM), and other Java tooling

+VertxUI is _not_ at all
+* a HTML template engine: no HTML is generated at all; VertxUI is for writing single-paged-applications.
+* a javascript framework; it leans on plain javascript and HTML+CSS, instead adding a new set of javascript tooling.

-Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), 3 webchats with: websockets SockJS and EventBus, POJO (de)serialization for ajax websockets sockJS and eventbus, TodoMVC, Bootstrap, jQuery Mobile and more.
+Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), 3 webchats with: websockets SockJS and EventBus, POJO (de)serialization for ajax websockets sockJS and eventbus, TodoMVC, a Bootstrap application, a jQuery Mobile application, and more.

-VertxUI is _not_ a javascript framework.
-Instead of using a smoother for browser differences like jquery, VertxUI lends on the trend that javascript is standardised, and HTML+CSS is more than enough to write your GUI.
-VertxUI is just the glue you were looking for, instead of writing errorprone javascript.

 ### Serverside